Ebooks on many digital book sites, plus Kindle

-Now available in paperback on Amazon.
+Now also available in paperback on Amazon.

-Buy both books and get free shipping.
+Buy both paperbacks and get free shipping.

 - ALL E-BOOKS ON NOOK, KINDLE AND SMASHWORDS